pydisasm

 For this talk, I recently looked at two Python decompilers that use machine learning.
 Can AI save the day?

 Well...
 No, not yet.
-If you are interested in how to fix this, I can share my ideas afterwards.[7]
+If you are interested in how to fix this, I can share my ideas afterward.[7]

 Why am I here?
 Why am I giving this talk?